-London’s hipster neighbourhood, Shoreditch in the East End attracts the city’s youths for its quirky cafes, all-night raves, world-class street art and, of course, the fabulously eclectic bars.
-Secret passwords, hidden entrances and incongruous names are the norm for Shoreditch’s speakeasies.
-The best bars can be deliberately hard to find, so we have drawn up a list of ten favourites to give Shoreditch newbies a helping hand.
+London’s East End hipster neighbourhood of Shoreditch is full of quirky cafes, all-night raves, world-class street art and, of course, fabulously eclectic bars.
+Secret passwords, hidden entrances and incongruous names are the norm for its speakeasies.
+The best bars can be deliberately hard to find, so we have drawn up a list of favourites, to give you a helping hand.

 The Book Club

 With a name more fitting for a pensioner’s Tuesday morning rather than a twenty-something’s perfect Friday night, The Book Club is actually the ideal blend of the two.
 Full of London’s self-employed tapping away at their laptops and gulping coffee by day, The Book Club becomes a drinking den and a music venue come the weekend nights, with a wide selection of gigs and events every week.
 Weekday evenings it plays host to a series of art events from late night film screenings, to poetry readings, lectures, exhibitions, workshops and cultural showcases.
 There’s also a ping pong table and a pool table for those after a slightly less cultured affair.

 The Book Club, 100 Leonard Street, London, England, +44 0 207 684 8618